 property

 506B or 506C Syndication?
-Multifamily investor Rob Rowsell explains the differences between these two types of Regulation D investing plans.
+Multifamily investor Rob Rowsell explains the important differences between these two types of Regulation D investing plans.

 Do you know the difference between 506B and 506C Regulation D real estate investment types?Regulation D Investing Plans – What is the Difference?